Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Methodology

+Figure~\ref{fig:Overview} illustrates the overall framework of MetaGP, which covers two main stages: training and inference.
+In the training stage, the model learns a Gaussian process-based dynamic function by processing historical time series segments.
+These segments are used to predict the next-step observations, enabling the model to capture temporal patterns and dependencies.

+The learned model consists of three core components.
+First, an attention-based module learns the temporal structure and highlights important time steps.
+Second, a dynamic kernel learning module builds flexible kernel functions to model complex dependencies.
+Third, a multivariate covariance learning component captures correlations across different variables in the time series.

+In the inference stage, the model generates future predictions iteratively.
+It takes recent observations (or previously predicted values) as input and forecasts the next time step.
+This step-by-step process allows the model to incorporate newly predicted information adaptively and to produce a sequence of future values.
+Together, these modules aim to enable MetaGP to perform accurate and interpretable few-shot time series forecasting, even in complex and data-scarce scenarios.

-Traditional Gaussian process models are non-autoregressive and use timestamps as the Gaussian locations for regression tasks.
-In other words, they predict observation given their locations or timestamps.
-In contrast, time series forecasting requires an autoregressive method that predicts future observations given historical observations.
-Inspired by deep kernel learning methods \cite{al2017learning}, we define a deep autoregressive Gaussian process for multivariate time series forecasting that recursively predicts each future observation given a subsequence of historical observations.
-Further, the global temporal correlation in the full time series is modeled via Gaussian process kernel functions.
+Traditional Gaussian process models use timestamps as the Gaussian locations for regression tasks.
+In other words, they predict observations given their locations or timestamps.
+In contrast, Gaussian process LVMs generate latent variables sequentially using historical observations in time order.
+We define a Gaussian process LVM for multivariate time series forecasting that recursively predicts each future observation given a subsequence of historical observations.
+Further, the latent variables in the full time series are modeled using Gaussian process kernel functions.
 More specifically, this process contains two procedures---training and inference.